undecaf/vue-barcode-scanner/README.md

 [`@undecaf/barcode-detector-polyfill`](https://www.npmjs.com/package/@undecaf/barcode-detector-polyfill)
 (written by the same author as this component) as an example.

-Polyfilling if necessary for an ES module:
+Polyfill if necessary in an ES module (also shown in [this CodePen](https://codepen.io/undecaf/pen/xxXBapJ)):

 ```javascript
 import { BarcodeDetectorPolyfill } from '@undecaf/barcode-detector-polyfill'